JackieSung4ev/libsodium/README.md

 # How to install libsodium
-Installation and update of libsodium for Centos
+Installation and update of libsodium for Centos / Debian